‘Fish Farts’ Explained in Fascinating New BC Video

 Prince Rupert crab fisher Chelsey Ellis working on a boat.

-BC Fisheries Are ‘On A Knife Edge,’ But Rupert Crabber Chelsey Ellis Is Fighting To Make Them Stronger
+BC Fisheries Are ‘On A Knife Edge,’ but Rupert Crabber Chelsey Ellis Is Fighting to Make Them Stronger

 Check out Joel Collier's beautiful Chinook salmon.
 The Colliers, who own and operate the Lisa Jess, have gone against the trend by developing new products and strong customer relationships.

-‘Each Year We Have To Work Harder’: Fisher Warns Of Challenges Facing Small-Boat Harvesters In BC
+‘Each Year We Have to Work Harder’: Fisher Warns of Challenges Facing Small-Boat Harvesters In BC